 Hi!
 Here is a little information about me.

-I last updated this web page in October of 2016.
-I recently turned 50.
+I last updated this web page in November of 2018.
+I am 52.

 My life-partner was a man named Jan Wolter.
 He died early in 2015.
-We have three amazing kids, Arlo, Kendra, and Corbin.
-When I wrote this, Arlo and Kendra were in high school, and Corbin, who has autism, was in third grade at a local elementary school that does an amazing job of taking good care of him.
+We have three kids, Arlo, James, and Corbin.
+When I wrote this, Arlo was in college, James was in high school, and Corbin, who has autism and severe epilepsy, was in fifth grade at a local elementary school that does an amazing job of taking good care of him.

 I do computer programming and website design when the kids are at school.
 When the kids are home, I am usually watching them.
 Or cooking.

-My hobbies include vegetarian cooking (gluten-free!), puttering around my garden, reading SF, and starting friendly online communities.
+My hobbies include vegetarian cooking (gluten-free!), growing my garden, reading SF, playing friendly board games, and starting friendly online communities.

 I have a recipe website called Valerie's Recipes, where I post awesomely yummy, healthy, delicious, gluten-free, vegetarian and vegan recipes.
 I figure that only a small percentage of the population is at all interested in this type of cooking -- most people don't eat that way.
 But among the small population of people who do, this recipe site is a trove of interesting and yummy recipes.